 - We offer helper sessions for parents to come in and help.

-Modeshift - We have been awarded a Bronze STAR by Modeshift for our work with the children around promoting active, safe, sustainable travel and promoting physical development in children.
-We are now working towards Silver.
+Modeshift - We have been awarded a Gold STAR by Modeshift for our work with the children around promoting active, safe, sustainable travel and promoting physical development in children.
+We have also been awarded local, regional & national Early Years setting of the year at the Modeshift Awards in London.

 Other policies that support this one are;